-We estimate that the one-time costs of the separation and distribution will be approximately US\$, which will be paid by the party incurring such cost and expense.
-We expect that a total of approximately US\$ will be borne by us.
+We estimate that the one-time costs of the separation and distribution will be approximately US\$2.8 million, which will be paid by us and Fang in equal shares.
+We expect that a total of approximately US\$1.4 million will be borne by us.
 Following the separation and the distribution, in general, Fang and we will each be responsible for its own costs incurred (which, in the case of our company, will include costs incurred in connection with the transition to being an independent public company).